eeroleppalehto/Jahtirekisteri/server/zodSchemas/README.md

 ### `SeurueZod` - `seurueZod.ts`
 - Requires club and member IDs, hunting party names, and validates data types and character lengths.

+### Schema Updates

+#### Recent Changes
+- `JakotapahtumaZod`: Updated to use `z.date()` for date fields to ensure consistency with Prisma schema's DateTime type.
+Added custom validation for the 'osnimitys' field.
+- `JasenyysZod`: Adjusted to align with new date formats and validation rules.
+- `JakotapahtumaJasenZod`:  Updated similarly to JakotapahtumaZod and JasenyysZod, including the use of z.date() for date fields and any custom validation functions or rules that were added or modified.

 These schema files are essential for maintaining high data quality standards and preventing invalid data from entering the system.
 They provide a clear contract for data structures across the application, thereby facilitating reliable and consistent data handling.